Kidney Stone Surgery in Montebello, CA

 Yes.
 Calcium-rich foods such as milk, yogurt, and some cheese and oxalate-rich foods are beneficial for preventing kidney stones.
 This is because oxalate and calcium from the foods are more likely to bind to one another in the stomach and intestines before entering the kidneys, make it less likely that kidney stones will form.

 They feel pain in their abdomen, lower back, or groin as the stone passes through the narrow ureter and beyond.
 That can also cause some gastric discomfort, which is centered in the upper abdomen and can be dull and achy or throbbing pain.

 Schedule an Appointment in Montebello, CA

 These are general recommendations, and may not help every person who suffers from kidney stones.
 Never self-diagnose.
 Urologists specialize in urinary tract disorders, including kidney stones, and it is important to meet with a urologist who can determine the problem and the best treatment.
-Call (626) 284-9278 today to schedule an appointment with Alarcon Urology Center in Montebello, CA, or submit a request online using our secure form.
+Call (626) 284-9278 today to schedule an appointment with Alarcon Urology Center in Montebello, CA, just outside of Los Angeles, or submit a request online using our secure form.